-Sure there’s nothing like Fifth Avenue during the holiday season, what with Saks Fifth Avenue’s beautiful windows and light show, the Rockefeller Center Tree shining bright in the plaza, Louis Vuitton’s towering Christmas tree, but can you imagine how much more magical it would be without having to worry about all of the never-ending car traffic…well now you don’t have to wonder because it’s actually happening!
+Sure there’s nothing like Fifth Avenue during the holiday season, what with Saks Fifth Avenue’s beautiful windows and light show and the Rockefeller Center Tree shining bright in the plaza, but can you imagine how much more magical it would be without having to worry about all of the never-ending car traffic…well now you don’t have to wonder because it’s actually happening!

-Car traffic will be closed off from 48th Street to 57th Street, encompassing even more holiday spectacles such as the stunning Lotte Palace, St. Patrick’s Cathedral, and Tiffany & Co.
-The avenue will be car-free and for pedestrians only from 12pm-6pm on December 4, 11, & 18.
+Car traffic will be closed off from 48th Street to 59th Street, encompassing even more holiday spectacles such as the stunning Lotte Palace, St. Patrick’s Cathedral, and Tiffany & Co.
+Rockefeller Center and Radio City Music Hall will also go car-free.

-Tons of food vendors and musicians will take to the streets to further the fun.
+Tons of food and beverage vendors and musicians will take to the streets to further the fun, with public seating to enjoy the performances.
 Plus, you’ll be only a few blocks over from Bryant Park so once you’re done you can continue celebrating the season at the annual Winter Village.

 Learn more here.